unicef/publicgoods-toolkit/adoptability.md

 successful and how.
 You can also do it directly, with a little more effort, by looking at the project's governance, and at the discussions that lead to new features and roadmap decisions.
-Although any form of open source project governance can, in principle, be amenable to influence, in practice projects that are run by committee are more reliably amenable to influence, because you have the possibility of being on that committee -- or, rather, of being represented on the
+Although any form of open-source project governance can, in principle, be amenable to influence, in practice projects that are run by committee are more reliably amenable to influence, because you have the possibility of being on that committee -- or, rather, of being represented on the